 The members of the Remuneration Committee comprises only non-executive directors, majority (including the chair) independent.
 The Remuneration Committee members are Mr Tan Chung Yaw, Richard, Mr Yong Lum Sung, Mr Leong Shin Loong and Mr Lu Fang-Ming.
 Mr Tan Chung Yaw, Richard has been appointed as Chair of the Remuneration Committee.

-The Trustee-Manager has established a code of conduct.
-This code of conduct requires the Trustee-Manager and its executives to act with integrity, impartiality, confidentiality and diligence at all times.
+APTT’s Trustee-Manager has established a Code of Conduct & Ethics policy (“Code”).
+The Code requires the Trustee-Manager and its executives to act with integrity, impartiality, confidentiality and diligence at all times.

 Unitholder Information and Disclosure